microsoft/pxt-arcade/docs/developer/sound.md

 The arcade "hardware" has five available music "channels" that are mixed to produce the game audio.
-Using the `music.playInstructions()` API will automatically allocate a channel to play the instruction and that channel will be occupied until the sound is completed.
+Using the `music.playInstructions()` API will automatically allocate a channel to play the instruction and that channel remains occupied until the sound play completes.
 Attempting to play too many sounds simultaneously will cause some sounds to be dropped if all channels are currently busy.

 ### Hex buffers

 If your music or sounds are mostly static (i.e. not created at runtime), you can save memory by storing them in `hex` buffers.
 These buffers are compiled into the "binary" by the MakeCode compiler.
 Note that there is currently no way to play sound samples - the buffers below would only apply to the `playInstructions` format described above.
 You can create static buffers using this tagged template literal syntax: